willgdjones/pydantic-ai/docs/index.md

 3. The `SupportDependencies` dataclass is used to pass data, connections, and logic into the model that will be needed when running [system prompt](agents.md#system-prompts) and [tool](agents.md#function-tools) functions.
 PydanticAI's system of dependency injection provides a [type-safe](agents.md#static-type-checking) way to customise the behavior of your agents, and can be especially useful when running [unit tests](testing-evals.md) and evals.
 4. Static [system prompts](agents.md#system-prompts) can be registered with the [`system_prompt` keyword argument][pydantic_ai.Agent.__init__] to the agent.
 5. Dynamic [system prompts](agents.md#system-prompts) can be registered with the [`@agent.system_prompt`][pydantic_ai.Agent.system_prompt] decorator, and can make use of dependency injection.
 Dependencies are carried via the [`RunContext`][pydantic_ai.dependencies.RunContext] argument, which is parameterized with the `deps_type` from above.
 If the type annotation here is wrong, static type checkers will catch it.
 6. [`tool`](agents.md#function-tools) let you register functions which the LLM may call while responding to a user.
-Again, dependencies are carried via [`RunContext`][pydantic_ai.dependencies.RunContext], and any other arguments become the tool schema passed to the LLM.
+Again, dependencies are carried via [`RunContext`][pydantic_ai.dependencies.RunContext], any other arguments become the tool schema passed to the LLM.
 Pydantic is used to validate these arguments, and errors are passed back to the LLM so it can retry.
 7. The docstring of a tool is also passed to the LLM as the description of the tool.
-Parameter descriptions are [extracted](agents.md#function-tools-and-schema) from the docstring and added to the tool schema sent to the LLM.
+Parameter descriptions are [extracted](agents.md#function-tools-and-schema) from the docstring and added to the parameter schema sent to the LLM.
 8. [Run the agent](agents.md#running-agents) asynchronously, conducting a conversation with the LLM until a final response is reached.
 Even in this fairly simple case, the agent will exchange multiple messages with the LLM as tools are called to retrieve a result.
 9. The response from the agent will, be guaranteed to be a `SupportResult`, if validation fails [reflection](agents.md#reflection-and-self-correction) will mean the agent is prompted to try again.
 10. The result will be validated with Pydantic to guarantee it is a `SupportResult`, since the agent is generic, it'll also be typed as a `SupportResult` to aid with static type checking.